datanav/docs/configuration.rst

      - "http://localhost:8983/solr/"
      -

-   * - ``commit_within``
-     - Integer
-     - The number of seconds to wait until committing (default is to autocommit once per document).
-This is used to set up commit batching.
-The default is null (i.e. not set) which means commit for each document.
-     - null
-     -

    * - ``timeout``
      - Integer
-     - The number of seconds to wait for a response from the Solr server when adding/committing data
+     - The number of seconds to wait for a response from the Solr server.
      - 30
-     -

-   * - ``batch_size``
-     - Integer
-     - The maximum number of documents to post to solr in one http request
-     - 100
-     -

-   * - ``keep_existing_solr_ids``
-     - Boolean
-     - This can be set to True in order to try to reuse the existing solr-id of an entity, even if the solr-ids of the entity no longer contains the solr-id that exists on the solr server.
-       The cons of doing this is that it requires a http-request to solr for *each and every* entity, so it is *very* expensive.
-This option should therefore be set to false in cases where the id-problem is not likely to occur.
-     - true
      -

 Example configuration